geertjanw/ojet-training/README.md

 ### (c) Creating CRUD Functionality

-We're going to create a 'slot' in the 'my-employee-form' CCA component and fill it with buttons for doing CRUD functionality.
+We're going to create a 'slot' in the 'my-employee-form' CCA component and, in some of the usages of the 'my-employee-form' CCA component, we will fill it with buttons for doing CRUD functionality.

    1. In the 'component.json' file of the 'my-employee-form' CCA component, define the 'slots' section as follows: